subhashnegi98/quotesGenerator/README.md

 # quotesGenerator

-# generate the random quotes.
+1. generate the random quotes.
-# USED : HTML, CSS, BOOTSTRAP, JS.
+2. USED : HTML, CSS, BOOTSTRAP, JS.

-# also you tweet your favourite quote.
+# also you can tweet your favourite quote.